How We Use Your Information

 When someone opens an online payroll account (including a free trial account) on our website, we collect information that falls into these categories:

 - Payroll information.
-For the purposes of the GDPR, the employer is the data controller and we act as a processor.
+For the purposes of the UK GDPR, the employer is the data controller and we act as a processor.
 This information is stored and processed on your behalf and not used for any other purpose.
 If you require support, our personnel may view your data (with your permission) in order to answer your questions.
 We keep system backups for one month and these are only used to recover from physical or technical incidents that would otherwise prevent you from processing the data, for your purposes.
 At any time, you can close your account, which will delete your payroll data.
 If a free trial account is paused or abandoned, the payroll data will be retained for 1 year after the end of the tax year.
 If a paying customer account is made dormant or abandoned, the payroll data will be retained to the end of the tax year plus an additional 4 years.

 - Customer email address.
 This is your login username and we also use it to contact you about your account.
 This is necessary to provide the service under our Contract and we retain it for as long as we retain the payroll information.